DECAfpga/Next186/README.md

 ![pinout_deca](pinout_deca.png)

-Audio not connected as the diagram because of the 3 pins memory change.
+Audio SigmaDelta not connected as the diagram because of the 3 pins memory change.
+See pins at Next186_SoC.qsf.

+Joystick not available.

 **Others:**

 * Button KEY0 is a reset button

+### SD card

+This core needs it's own SD card inserted with the BIOS flashed in the last 8 kB and first 64 sectors.

+[Freedos.img](Freedos.img) includes FreeDOS and the BIOS needed.
+Flash it into an SD (SDHC type, 4 GB or more).

 ### STATUS